jhgille2/Mian_2020/README.md

 # Mian_2020
-Data processing for 2020 Mian soybean trials.
+A drake workflow for processing the 2020 Mian soybean trials.

 ## Main directory files
 *(Just the important ones)*